• Skip to main content

 Tips for the Best Chicken Cacciatore

 • Chicken thighs helps add to the richness of this recipe.
 However, you can use chicken breasts if you prefer.
-Brown large chucks of chicken breasts the same way as instructed for the thighs in this recipe.
+Brown large chunks of chicken breasts the same way as instructed for the thighs in this recipe.

 • This recipes builds flavors with each step.
 Be sure and scrape up all those little brown bits of flavor after browning the chicken.